 - Initial bids from the February 2020, 280 MW, competitive solicitation were submitted in July 2020.
 Engineering, procurement and construction bids were submitted on our behalf for long-duration flexible capacity in excess of 200 MWs.
 The bids are under evaluation by an independent party.
-We expect the successful project(s) to be selected and announced in the first quarter of 2021 and to be online in 2023. - Extremely cost-effective upgrades planned and underway for our owned hydro-electric facilities.
-Generator rewinds, turbine upgrades and other improvements are expected to add more than 40 MWs of hydro capacity over the next 5 years in addition to preparing for FERC relicensing of Thompson Falls (94 MWs) in 2025. - Entry into the Western Energy Imbalance Market (EIM) - Anticipated entry in April 2021 - Real-time energy market could mean lower cost of energy for Montana customers, more efficient use of renewables and greater power grid reliability.
+We expect the successful project(s) to be selected and announced in the first quarter of 2021 and to be online in 2023. - NorthWestern notified the MPSC of it's intent to file a supplement to our last electric supply resource plan to provide additional information about certain aspects and developments in the Pacific Northwest planning market. - Extremely cost-effective upgrades planned and underway for our owned hydro-electric facilities.
+Generator rewinds, turbine upgrades and other improvements are expected to add more than 40 MWs of hydro capacity over the next 5 years in addition to preparing for FERC relicensing of Thompson Falls (94 MWs) in 2025. - Entry into the Western Energy Imbalance Market (EIM) - Anticipated entry in April 2021 - Real-time energy market could mean lower cost of energy, more efficient use of renewables and greater power grid reliability.